 Study design

-This study has been approved by the Medical Ethical Committee of the General Hospital of Northern Theater Command with an approval number [Y (2022) 072] and was performed according to the Declaration of Helsinki.
+This study was approved by the Medical Ethical Committee of the General Hospital of Northern Theater Command with an approval number [Y (2022) 072] and was performed according to the principles of Declaration of Helsinki.
 The requirement for patients’ informed consent for this study was waived due to its retrospective nature.
 In this study, we retrospectively reviewed the medical records of 911 patients who were consecutively admitted to the Department of Gastroenterology of the General Hospital of Northern Theater Command between January 2016 and June 2020 and treated by an attending physician (XQ)[16-20].
 We further selected patients who were diagnosed with liver cirrhosis and underwent EVT during their hospitalization.
-ExclusionPatients who developed GIB or were discharged within 24 h after the index EVT were excluded.
-Patients who started the use of PPIs beyond 24 h after the index EVT were excluded.
+Exclusion criteria were: 1) patients who developed GIB or were discharged within 24 h after the index EVT; and 2) patients who started the use of PPIs beyond 24 h after the index EVT.
 Repeated admissions, malignancies, and other comorbidities were not excluded.

 Data extraction